Dive (Steven Curtis Chapman song)

 "Dive" is a song by contemporary Christian artist Steven Curtis Chapman, released as the second single from his 1999 album Speechless.
 "Dive" was covered by PureNRG on their final album Graduation: The Best of pureNRG.
-In February 2019, a remixed country version was released as the lead single for Chapman's album Where the Bluegrass Grows.
+On February 22, 2019, a remixed country version was released as the lead single for Chapman's album Where the Bluegrass Grows.
 The song features country singer Ricky Skaggs.